Floyd Collins (musical): Recordings

 The finale song is the title track of Audra McDonald's 2000 album How Glory Goes and was also included on Brian Stokes Mitchell's 2006 self-titled album and Kelli O'Hara's 2011 album Always.

 A cast recording of the 2025 Lincoln Center production was released by Center Stage Records, streaming and on digital platforms on August 8, 2025, and on CD on September 5, 2025.
 The recording was produced by Guettel and Ted Sperling.

 Critical reception

 Despite having a run of only 25 performances, the 1996 off-Broadway run left a strong impression on contemporary theatre.
 John Simon, writing for New York Magazine, proclaimed that Floyd Collins was "the original and daring musical of our day."
 He also wrote that "Floyd Collins reestablishes America's sovereignty in a genre it created, but has since lost hold of: it is the modern musical's true and exhilarating ace in the hole."
-Reviewing a 2016 production, Terry Teachout, writing for the The Wall Street Journal, called it "the finest work of American musical theater, not excluding opera, to come along since Stephen Sondheim's Sweeney Todd".
+Reviewing a 2016 production, Terry Teachout, writing for The Wall Street Journal, called it "the finest work of American musical theater, not excluding opera, to come along since Stephen Sondheim's Sweeney Todd".

 Ben Brantley, in his review for The New York Times, wrote, "Mr. Guettel establishes himself as a young composer of strength and sophistication."